giantswarm/kocho/docs/getting_started.md

 ## Prerequisites

- * Please have your AWS Access Keys ready
+ * Have your AWS Access Keys ready
- * Please have CloudFlare Token ready
+ * If you want to use [CloudFlare](https://www.cloudflare.com), have your CloudFlare Token ready
- * Please have `builder` installed
+ * For building you need to have [`builder`](https://github.com/giantswarm/builder) installed
- * When running kocho in a docker container, docker needs to be installed
+ * When running Kocho in a Docker container, Docker needs to be installed

 ## Building Kocho